evilmartians/evil-seed/README.md

   # First, you should specify +root models+ and their +constraints+ to limit the number of dumped records:
   # This is like Forum.where(featured: true).all
   config.root('Forum', featured: true) do |root|
+    # You can limit number of records to be dumped
+    root.limit(100)
+    # Specify order for records to be selected for dump
+    root.order(created_at: :desc)

     # It's possible to remove some associations from dumping with pattern of association path to exclude
     #
     # Association path is a dot-delimited string of association chain starting from model itself: